Pacific Encounter deck plans

 Pacific Encounter (2002-built as "Star Princess", last refurbished by Princess in 2017, last refurbishment by P&O Australia in 2021) is the third of the nine Grand-class Princess cruise ships - together with the Princess ships Caribbean, Crown, Diamond, Emerald, Golden (Pacific Adventure since 2020), Grand, Ruby and Sapphire.
 Since 2021, the ship is part of P&O Australia's fleet, with fleetmates Pacific Adventure (ex Golden Princess) and Pacific Explorer (ex Dawn Princess).

-Star Princess (Pacific Encounter) cruise ship deck plan shows a total of 1297 cabins for 2600 passengers served by 1100 crew/staff.
-The ship has 13 passenger-accessible decks, 11 restaurants and bars, 6 lounges, 4 swimming pools, 9 jacuzzies, 14 elevators.
+Star Princess (Pacific Encounter) cruise ship deck plan shows a total of 1298 cabins for 2596 passengers (max capacity is 3115) served by 1100 crew-staff.
+The boat has 16 decks (13 passenger-accessible, 7 with cabins), 11 dining options (restaurants and food bars), 6 lounges and bars, 4 swimming pools, 9 Jacuzzis (outdoor whirlpool hot tubs), 14 elevators.

-Passenger-use launderettes (laundromats) are located on decks 5, 8, 9, 0, 11 and 12.
+Passenger-use launderettes (laundromats) are located on decks 5, 8, 9, 10, 11, 12.
 These are self-service laundry facilities with ironing boards and detergent being provided.

 Pacific Encounter refurbishment 2021 review